Self-help App for young girls

 Digging into the users and their reality

-I started by mapping out the existing product and getting to know the people it was meant to serve.
+I started by mapping out the existing product and getting to know the intended users.

 The app’s purpose: To support girls and young women through difficult situations.